learn-academy-2023-alpha/week-4-assessment-Melaza6/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Class Inheritance:
+1. Class Inheritance: a class carrying behaviour from another class

-2. RSpec:
+2. RSpec: is the testing tool for Ruby, just like Yarn test if for JavaScript

-3. CRUD:
+3. CRUD: Create, Read, Update, Destroy

-4. Test-driven development:
+4. Test-driven development: A process of running code through a tester before deployment.

-5. HTTP:
+5. HTTP: Hypertext Transfer Protocol, helps load webpages and with the communications between webpages and web servers